 Download your FREE high-resolution version pdf copy of this Manali to Leh infographic guide.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 Let's quickly dive into the details:

 There is no doubt that Manali – Leh Highway is easily the most adventurous as well as the most beautiful among all the Highways in India.
 Every adventure lover has a dream to travel on this 474 KM long, Manali – Leh road trip at least once in his or her lifetime.

 I strongly feel that everyone who loves to travel, be it adventure lover or a nature lover or any other form, must and must travel Manali – Leh Highway at least once in his/her lifetime.
-Personally, I am lucky enough to have traveled through the experience of this lifetime journey on Manali Leh road trip numerous times in last 10 years, as of 2018.
-And, wish I will do it many more times in future too.
+Personally, I am lucky enough to have traveled through the experience of this lifetime’s journey on Manali Leh road trip numerous times in the last ten years, as of 2018.
+And, I wish I will do it many more times in the future too.

 The highway is desolate at many places, so it is better to plan the trip and have as much information as possible before making a trip to Ladakh.

 I hope this detailed guide on Manali Leh road trip helps all my fellow travelers to find complete information or all they want to know about Manali – Leh Highway at a single place only.
 In this article, I have also merged the important places to visit on Manali Leh Highway road trip.